Illinois Healthcare Fraud Defense

 Q: How Would It Work to Switch Lawyers to Nick?

 The easiest step in the entire process is to call Nick and get a free and confidential case assessment.
-All calls at (214)692-2171 go into his mobile phone and will be answered by Nick directly.
-If you are currently represented, Nick will gladly share his opinion and the experience of hundreds of health care fraud cases handled to help you determine whether or not transitioning the case is in your best interest.
+All calls at 888-680-1745 go into his mobile phone and will be answered by Nick directly.
+If you are currently represented, Nick will gladly share his opinion and the experience of hundreds of healthcare fraud cases handled to help you determine whether or not transitioning the case is in your best interest.

 Q: How Much Does It Cost to Hire Nick Oberheiden?